KopterBuzz/NOBlackBox/INSTALL.md

 ### UpdateRate

+DEPRECATED USE THE REST OF THE UPDATE AND DISCOVERY RATE SETTINGS TO CUSTOMIZE UPDATE FREQUENCIES

 The number of times per second NOBlackBox will record events.
 Max Value: 1000

 Please do note that higher values impact performance.

 Default value: 5

+### Unit Discovery Rate

+Time interval in seconds to discover Units.

+Default value: 1

+### BulletSim Discovery Rate

+Time interval in seconds to discover objects that fire bullets.

+Default value: 1

+### Shockwave Discovery Rate

+Time interval in seconds to discover explosion shockwaves.

+Default value: 0.5

+### Aircraft Update Rate

+Time interval in seconds to update Aircraft.

+Default value: 0.2

+### Vehicle Update Rate

+Time interval in seconds to update Vehicles and Ships.

+Default value: 1

+### Munition Update Rate

+Time interval in seconds to update Bombs, Missiles and Rockets.

+Default value: 0.2

+### Shockwave Update Rate

+Time interval in seconds to update Shockwave Propagation.

+Default value: 0.016

+### Tracer Update Rate

+Time interval in seconds to Projectile Tracers.

+Default value: 1

+### Flare Update Rate

+Time interval in seconds to update Flares.

+Default value: 1

+### Building Update Rate

+Time interval in seconds to update Buildings.

+Default value: 1

 ### OutputPath
 The location where Tacview files will be saved.
 Must be a valid folder path.